Fast MLE Computation for the Dirichlet Multinomial: Definitions and Conventions

-A \textit{\(K\)-dimensional multinomial distribution} is a probability distribution over K discrete and mutually exclusive outcomes.
-A multinomial distribution is represented by a \(K\)-dimensional vector $\mathbf{p}$, where all the values sum to 1.
+A \textit{\(K\)-dimensional categorical distribution} or \textit{general finite distribution}\cite{ng} is a probability distribution over K mutually exclusive outcomes.
+A categorical distribution is represented by a \(K\)-dimensional vector $\mathbf{p}$, where all the values sum to 1.

-Suppose that a multinomial distribution is sampled n times.
-These \(n\) pieces of data can be compressed into a K-dimensional count vector \(\mathbf{c}\), where \(c_k\) is the number of times category \(k\) appears in the data set.
+Each sample from a categorical distribution is a member of \(\{0, 1, 2, ..., K-1\}\).
+When this distribution is sampled \(n\) times, the results can be summarized as a K-dimensional count vector \(\mathbf{c}\), where \(c_k\) is the number of times category \(k\) appears in the data set.
 The counts all sum to $n$.

-A \textit{\(K\)-dimensional Dirichlet distribution} is a family of probability distributions over the space of K-dimensional multinomial distributions.
-It is parameterized by a K-dimensional vector $\alpha$.
+The probability distribution over all possible count vectors is called a \textit{multinomial distribution}, or more precisely in this case, a \textit{K-dimensional multinomial distribution with n trials}.
+Given a categorical distribution and \(n\), the resulting multinomial distribution can be computed precisely using - appropriately - \textit{multinomial coefficients}.

-The Dirichlet distribution is a \textit{conjugate prior} for the multinomial distribution.
-If the Dirichlet distribution represents the prior probability over a multinomial \(\mathbf{p}\), and $n$ samples are drawn from \(\mathbf{p}\) yielding a count vector \(\mathbf{c}\), the posterior distribution is also a Dirichlet.
+A \textit{\(K\)-dimensional Dirichlet distribution} is a family of probability distributions over the space of K-dimensional categorical distributions.
+It is parameterized by a K-dimensional vector $\alpha$, and in terms of $\mathbf{p}$ it is proportional to $\prod_{k=0}^{K-1}{p_k}^{\alpha_k-1}$.
+With a normalization term, the distribution function for the Dirichlet is